 • A summary of all activities and accomplishments that support their petition for recognition.

-• A review of attendance and participation in council and OFSIL events and training.
+• A review of attendance and participation in council and OSFL events and training.

-• Proof of required liability insurance for the chapter (a certificate of insurance).
+• Proof of required liability insurance for the chapter that meets the requirements of the Cornell University Recognition Policy (a certificate of insurance).

-• A membership list containing each member’s name.
-If the chapter’s number is less than the average chapter size of their governing council, the chapter must demonstrate a dues structure, fundraising initiatives, or some evidence of how they will support a functional budget, council dues, and insurance requirements.
+• A membership list containing each member’s name, net ID and other contact information, including local address.
+The chapter must demonstrate evidence of how they will support a functional budget, council dues, and insurance requirements.

-• Evidence that the chapter has met the expectations outlined in the Fraternity and Sorority System Core Principals and the Recognition Policy for Fraternities and Sororities.
+• Evidence that the chapter has met the expectations outlined in the Fraternity and Sorority System Core Principles and the criteria for Full Recognition set forth in the Recognition Policy for Fraternities and Sororities, Letter E.